OKyne1/ot_genome_project/2_annotation_scripts/3_rage_classification/README.md

 ## Testing for required genes
 To be a complete RAGE, it must have the boundries (already identified), all tra genes, at least 1 transposase and at least 1 cargo gene (currently using those defined in the paper).
+The presence of these genes is tested on the validated boundaries and the regions which meet these criteria are outputted in a new .bed file.

 ## Initial results
-These scripts identify 100% of complete RAGEs (3/3) but it also identifies 17/52 of the complete RAGEs with truncated genes.
+These scripts identify **100%** of complete RAGEs (3/3) but it also identifies **17/52** of the complete RAGEs with truncated genes.
+This is probably better than underclassification, however, we need to find a way to identify which of these are not truncated.

 **Next steps**:
 Investigate whether these complete RAGEs with truncated genes contain pseudo or truncated descriptions.
 If they do this may be a method to exclude them.